USMLE vs MCAT

 MCAT vs. USMLE: How Are These Tests Scored and What Does My Score Mean?

 The number of correct answers determines your MCAT score.
 Wrong answers are scored the same as unanswered questions and do not affect your score.
-The MCAT examination is also not graded on a curve.
-The MCAT examination is scaled and equated so that the score has the same meaning regardless of when you took your examination and how the other examinees did.
+The MCAT examination is not graded on a curve.
+Instead, the MCAT examination is scaled and equated so that the score has the same meaning regardless of when you took your examination and how the other examinees did.

-The USMLE Step 3 is similar to the other USMLE examinations where examinees receive a score between 1 and 300 with a passing score is a 198.
+The USMLE Step 3 is similar to USMLE Step 2 where examinees receive a score between 1 and 300 with a passing score of 196.

-How Long Does It Take to Get USMLE and MCAT Score?
+How Long Does It Take to Get Your USMLE vs. MCAT Scores?

 How Long Will It Take to Get My MCAT Score?

-According to the AAMC website, scaling and equating the raw MCAT scores to the scaled scores takes approximately 30-35 days.
+According to the AAMC website, scaling and equating the raw MCAT scores takes approximately 30-35 days.
 During these 30-35 days, students may also submit any concerns about exam questions or testing conditions.
 After 30-35 days you will receive your MCAT score by signing into your AAMC account.

 How Long Will It Take to Get My USMLE Score?

-All USMLE examinations take about 3-4 weeks after your test date.
-However, occasionally delays occur for various reasons that can result in a delay of up to 8 weeks.
-You will receive an email that your USMLE score report is available and can access your score report.
+When it’s ready, you will receive an email that your USMLE score report is available and you are now able to access your score report.
 This report can be accessed for up to 365 days after you have taken the examination.